wyoung556/node-html-starter/README.md

 # node-starter

+I'm a web developer, not a Node developer.
+Therefore I use http-server as a simple web server rather than wiring up complicated and convoluted (IMO) routing and file serving features.
+Frameworks such as Angular use http-server to demo applications to focus on the JS framework rather than focusing on Node development.

-A node starter app that allows serving static content with the http-server npm package
+This is a node starter app that allows serving static content with the http-server npm package.

 In order to run the project, you must have node installed.